 Inspirational Irish Women in History

-Grace O’Malley has been immortalized in Irish folklore as a valiant woman who defied gender expectations and fought for the independence of Ireland.
-Born into a wealthy seafaring family in a time when local chieftains ruled much of Ireland, O’Malley commanded raids on merchant ships and rival clans.
-She was a fearless leader and skilled diplomat, and eventually became known as the “Pirate Queen” of Connacht.
-A thorn in the side of the British for many years, she was so renowned that she was able to secure a meeting with Queen Elizabeth I in 1593.
+Grace O’Malley has been immortalized in Irish folklore as a valiant woman who defied gender expectations and fought for Ireland's independence.
+Born into a wealthy seafaring family when local chieftains ruled much of Ireland, O’Malley commanded raids on merchant ships and rival clans.
+She was a fearless leader and skilled diplomat and eventually became known as the “Pirate Queen” of Connacht.
+A thorn in the British side for many years, she was so renowned that she was able to secure a meeting with Queen Elizabeth I in 1593.